argoproj/argoproj/sigs/sig-security/README.md

 # Argo SIG Security

-Argo Sig Security is focused on improving security across the Argo project, promoting best practices, and ensuring a high level of security for end users.
+Argo SIG Security is focused on improving security across the Argo project, promoting best practices, and ensuring a high level of security for end users.

 ## Meetings
 Sig security meetings include public and non-public sections and are held twice monthly.
 Meetings can be found in the [Argo Project public calendar](https://calendar.google.com/calendar/embed?src=argoproj%40gmail.com).